EMCECS/objectscale-s3-client-python/docs/source/index.rst

 ====================

-You use the ObjectScale S3 Client to access object level storage through the traditional Boto3 commands but with the extension of metadata availability.
+You use the ObjectScale S3 Client to access object level storage through the traditional Boto3 commands but with the extension of search metadata availability.
 The Client provides an object-oriented API for developers to use in Python.